 Journal Articles In Preparation

-London-Nadeau K*, Chan P*, Wood S (under review) Conceptions of cognitive enhancement: University students’ views of context, efficacy and health implications. (*undergraduate researcher)
+London-Nadeau K*, Chan P*, Wood S (under review) Building conceptions of cognitive enhancement: University students’ views on the effects of pharmacological cognitive enhancers (*undergraduate researcher)

 Wood S (under review) High-impact learning practices in the redesign of an undergraduate laboratory course.